Hobsons Shops

-Hobsons Shops is a heritage-listed retail building at 75 Herbert Street, Gulgong, Mid-Western Regional Council, New South Wales, Australia.
+Hobsons Shops is a heritage-listed retail building at 75 Herbert Street, Gulgong, in the Central West region of New South Wales, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Description

 It consists of two shops dating from c.
 1880 on the corner of Herbert Street and Bayly Street.
 It was operating as an old wares business, the Golden West Trading Post, when the building was granted a permanent conservation order in 1985, and is alternatively referred to by this name in various documents.

 Heritage listing

 Hobsons Shops was listed on the New South Wales State Heritage Register on 2 April 1999.